|Follow You Must Remember This on Twitter|

 Someone sent me a link after I published this blog about "Hail, Caesar!" last year.
 (I'm considering doing one about "La La Land" too.)

-I am hooked.
+I'm hooked.
 I mean, well and truly addicted.
 If you grew up watching classic movies, this podcast will contextualize them in ways both entertaining and unpleasant.
-(And I would argue further, always important and never boring.)
+And I would argue further, always important and never boring.

 What's It About?

 The entertainment industry, and movies in particular, are worshipped in America.
-That's no judgement.
-The silver screen has a siren song I've never escaped.
+That's no judgment.
+The silver screen sings a siren song I've never escaped.
 (Nor do I want to.)
 Karina's nonfiction podcast offers unapologetic love for "the movies" while focusing on the history of how and why they were made with a long lens and an unflinching eye.

 If there's anything we need our entertainment to be right now, it's translational.
 That's another thing You Must Remember This does so well.
 It's like a Rosetta Stone of media literacy.
 We don't need to start from square one trying to dissect what's real and what's fake.
 (Well...I mean, we do.
 Desperately.
 Truth doesn't seem to be as valuable or even available a commodity as it once was, thanks in part to the rise of niche news over the last few decades and...oh, nevermind.)
 We need to learn from the stories of how it's all been faked before.
 And where better to start than with the history of our beloved national obsession, film?